-As of February 2012, there were 73 healthcare districts in California.
+As of February 2012, there were 73 healthcare districts in California3.
 Of the 73 districts, 43 directly operate a hospital; four directly operate ambulance services; and 15 directly operate other "community-based services", which are typically ambulatory care clinics.
 The remaining 11 districts, including El Camino Hospital District, have sold or leased their hospitals to non-profit or for-profit organizations.
-ECHD is unique among these districts because the other ten sold or leased their hospitals to larger multi-hospital systems.
+ECHD is unique among these districts because the other ten sold or leased their hospitals to larger multi-hospital systems4.

 ECHD receives the second highest amount of property taxes of any healthcare district in the State, two-thirds of which is spent on capital contributions and debt service and one-third of which is spent on community benefits.
-According to the most recent information published by the Office of the State Controller, 54 healthcare districts received an apportionment of property taxes during the fiscal year that ended June 30, 2010.
+According to the most recent information published by the Office of the State Controller5, 54 healthcare districts received an apportionment of property taxes during the fiscal year that ended June 30, 2010.
 These apportionments ranged from a low of \$102,094 for Muroc Hospital District in Kern County, to a maximum of \$27,608,967 for Palomar Pomerado Hospital District in San Diego County.
-The average property tax apportionment was \$2,575,545, while the median property tax apportionment was \$908,941.
-El Camino Hospital District received \$16,016,747 in property tax apportionment monies in FY 2009-10, second only to Palomar Pomerado Hospital District and twice as much as the third highest allocation in California.
+The average property tax apportionment was \$2,390,899, while the median property tax apportionment was \$714,133.
+El Camino Hospital District received \$16,016,747 in property tax apportionment monies in FY 2009-10, second only to Palomar Pomerado Hospital District and 144% of the third highest allocation in California.
+Overall, El Camino Hospital District received property taxes that were 670% of the average for all hospital districts in California and nearly three times the average of the 26 districts receiving over \$1.0 million in that year.

 Despite the significant taxpayer support provided by District residents, the El Camino Hospital community benefit contributions are merely within the range reported by other hospital district service providers throughout the State, including major, multi-hospital organizations.
-The following table shows the combined community benefit contributions made by the El Camino Hospital District and Corporation in 2011.
+The

-&lt;sup>3 According to the Association of California Healthcare Districts, an additional four organizations are currently registered as a healthcare district with the Secretary of State's Office, but either do not self-identify as a healthcare district (Lindsay Local Hospital District, Sierra Valley Hospital District and Selma Community Hospital) or have filed for bankruptcy and closed but have not yet dissolved as a district (Alta Hospital District).
+3 According to the Association of California Healthcare Districts, an additional four organizations are currently registered as a healthcare district with the Secretary of State's Office, but either do not self-identify as a healthcare district (Lindsay Local Hospital District, Sierra Valley Hospital District and Selma Community Hospital) or have filed for bankruptcy and closed but have not yet dissolved as a district (Alta Hospital District).

-&lt;sup>4 In 2010, Marin Healthcare District regained full control of Marin General Hospital.
+4 In 2010, Marin Healthcare District regained full control of Marin General Hospital.

-&lt;sup>5 Special Districts Annual Report, California State Controller, December 13, 2011.
+5 Special Districts Annual Report, California State Controller, December 13, 2011.

-&lt;sup>6 Five districts serve multiple counties and, therefore, receive property tax apportionments from multiple counties.
+6 Five districts serve multiple counties and, therefore, receive property tax apportionments from multiple counties.
 The analysis provided here is based on the aggregate property tax allocations received by each district.